muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

-Multi-millionaire, multi-billionaires keep blessing the rest of us with their "inequality contemplation".
+Multi-millionaire, multi-billionaires keep blessing the rest with their "inequality contemplation".
 On the solutions, they are like "uhhh, education".
 Please save your empty thinkification to yourself.

 *2019-8-13 9:56:4*